KratosMultiphysics/Examples/particle_mechanics/validation/cylinder on inclined plane/README.md

 ## Case Specification

-This is a 2D simulation of a rotating cylinder on an inclined plane.
+This is a 2D simulation of a cylinder on an inclined plane.
+A rotationg as well as a sliding behaviour of the cylinder is regarded subsequently.
 The simulation is set up according to section 4.5.2 of (Iaconeta, 2019).
 Linear, unstructured, triangular elements with a size of 0.01m are used to initialize the MPs.
 For the backgroundmesh linear, unstructured, triangular elements with a size of 0.02m are used.
 However, in contrast to section 4.5.2 of (Iaconeta, 2019) the inclined plane is modelled by a line with unstructured elements with size 0.01m.
 On that line a non (grid) conforming Dirichlet boundary condition is imposed by using penalty augmentation based on (Chandra et al., 2021).

 The following application of Kratos is used: